create3000/x_ite/docs/_posts/components/Text/FontLibrary.md

 ## Overview

-FontLibrary specifies a collection of one or more font family definitions.
-A font family may include one or more related font style definitions.
-FontLibrary provides the ability to selectively load font files for use by [FontStyle](/x_ite/components/text/fontstyle/) and [ScreenFontStyle](/x_ite/components/layout/screenfontstyle/) nodes.
+FontLibrary can load additional fonts for use by Text and FontStyle nodes.

-The FontLibrary node belongs to the **Text** component and requires at least level **2,** its default container field is *rootNode.* It is available from X3D version 4.1 or higher.
+The FontLibrary node belongs to the [Text](/x_ite/components/overview/#text) component and requires at least support level **2,** its default container field is *FontLibrary.* It is available from X3D version 4.1 or higher.

 >**Info:** Please note that this node is still **experimental**, i.e. the functionality of this node may change in future versions of X_ITE.
 {: .prompt-info }